fartbagxp/jump-host/README.md

 ## Security Surface

-These are some considerations for different teams to have as part of security guidelines for operating a jump host.
+These are some considerations for different teams to have as part of security guidelines for operating a bastion host to their environment.

 - IP geofencing via security groups / firewall